Adamkob12/Meshem/README.md

 engine, though the specifics are obviously unknown. examples:
 ![Screen Shot 2023-08-12 at 2 05 20](assets/Screenshots/ScreenshotC.png)

-10x10x10 grid, but in contrast to The Stupid Method, only 2400 are rendered.
+10x10x10 grid, but in contrast to The Naive Method, only 2400 are rendered.

 ### Not supported: "Greedy Meshing"
 Greedy Meshing is even more effecient than Culling, but it makes very limiting compromises, making it somewhat undesirable.
 Support for this method is likely to be added in later stages.